garsua/aiida-gollum/docs/plugins/gollum.rst

 be retrieved (and preserved in the AiiDA repository), they can be added as a list as follows::

         settings_dict = {
         'additional_retrieve_list': ['aiida.EIG', 'aiida.ORB_INDX'],
         }

-This makes the plugin copy such files from the remote folder to the local repository.
+These files are then copied from the remote folder to the local repository.